littledivy/covid19-pune/README.md

 ## March 15

-2 more cases spotted in Pune
+2 more cases spotted in Pune.
+Total count rises to 17 in the city.

 ## March 14

 5 more test positive in Pune City.